bitlank/upordown/PROJECT.md

   - A worker task runs in the background
   - Wakes up every minute at the :00 second mark
   - Reads open bets from the `bets` table
-  - Calls the market data service to get the price at resolution
+  - Calls price service to get the price at resolution
   - Updates the score in the `users` table
   - Updates the status and resolution time in the `bets` table
   - Sleeps until the beginning of the next minute after wakeup